 Zero Tolerance in DUI Laws in Arizona

-Arizona was one of the states that took The National Highway Systems Designation Act of 1995 to the next level and does not allow any percentage of alcohol in an underage drivers body while driving.
+Arizona was one of the states that took The National Highway Systems Designation Act of 1995 to the next level and do not allow any percentage of alcohol in an underage driver’s body while driving.
 Any person under the age of 21 is considered underage for drinking, even if that person’s birthday is in six hours.
 The law is very strict when it comes to driving while under the influence and Arizona is no stranger to that.
-While many states allow up to 0.02% of alcohol in the system of a driver under the age of 21 – Arizona permits only 0.00% alcohol content.xivxv Despite the fact that drinking underage in illegal, drivers under the age of 21 account for 17% of fatal alcohol-related crashes each year.xvi Approximately 2,000 underage drinkers die each year behind the wheel and alcohol is a factor in one third of ALL teenage auto fatalities overall.xvii
+While many states allow up to 0.02% of alcohol in the system of a driver under the age of 21 – Arizona permits only 0.00% alcohol content.xivxv Despite the fact that drinking underage is illegal, drivers under the age of 21 accounts for 17% of fatal alcohol-related crashes each year.xvi Approximately 2,000 underage drinkers die each year behind the wheel and alcohol is a factor in one-third of ALL teenage auto fatalities overall.xvii

 Why Have Zero Tolerance in DUI Laws in Arizona?

-Nearly one-third of all deaths of 15 to 20 year olds are the result of a motor vehicle crash.xviii Of those motor vehicle crashes, 35% of those fatalities are alcohol related.xix The alcohol involvement rate for young drivers is roughly twice that of over the age of 21 year old drivers.xx
+Nearly one-third of all deaths of 15 to 20-year-olds are the result of a motor vehicle crash.xviii Of those motor vehicle crashes, 35% of those fatalities are alcohol-related.xix The alcohol involvement rate for young drivers is roughly twice that of those over the age of 21-year-old drivers.xx

-What Affect Does the Zero Tolerance Policy Have?
+What Effect Does the Zero Tolerance Policy Have?

-The zero tolerance policy is a strict policy to have, and to some it seems harsh.
-Many people probably question whether the zero tolerance policy actually has an affect on underage drinkers.
-According to National Highway Traffic Safety Administration (NHTSA), when compared – 12 states that implemented a zero tolerance law against 12 states that did not implement a zero tolerance law, the states with the zero tolerance laws had a 20% decline in fatal single car nighttime crashes with drivers under the age of 21.xxi The NHTSA found that the biggest decline in fatal crashes occurred in states with underage blood alcohol content limits of 0.02% or less, while less impact was seen in states with a higher blood alcohol content level for underage drinkers.xxii
+The zero-tolerance policy is a strict policy to have, and to some, it seems harsh.
+Many people probably question whether the zero-tolerance policy actually has an effect on underage drinkers.
+According to National Highway Traffic Safety Administration (NHTSA), when comparing – 12 states that implemented a zero tolerance law against 12 states that did not implement a zero tolerance law, the states with the zero tolerance laws had a 20% decline in fatal single-car nighttime crashes with drivers under the age of 21.xxi The NHTSA found that the biggest decline in fatal crashes occurred in states with underage blood alcohol content limits of 0.02% or less, while less impact was seen in states with a higher blood alcohol content level for underage drinkers.xxii

 Conclusion to Zero Tolerance in DUI Laws in Arizona